Update Statement

 you're updating all fields of a record and want to ensure none are missed,

-is preferable.
+object! is preferable.
 If you're updating only certain fields,

-offers a more concise approach.
+object_partial! offers a more concise approach.

 Using the Set Operation

-statement also supports the set
+The update statement also supports the set method, which allows you to

 perform 3 major kinds of updates including, overwriting a field with an

-method operations for numbers,
+equal_to method, increment and decrement method operations for numbers,

-methods for arrays.
+append and remove methods for arrays.
 All the arguments to these methods are

 type-checked at compile- time to make sure they are valid for the respective